h1 b visa

 H-1B Visa from Canada

 The H-1B visa is a non-immigrant visa that allows foreign workers to come and work in highly specialized occupations in the U.S. The H-1B visa from Canada is for Canadian immigrants looking for temporary work in specialty occupations in the U.S. Individuals with a sponsorship from a U.S. employer can apply.
 The specialty occupations include I.T., finance, engineering, medicine, social and physical science, law, architecture, and education.
 The H-1B visas are issued for part-time or full-time work, depending on the application.
 To apply for a specialty occupation, you must have a minimum Bachelor’s degree or higher and possess specialized knowledge.
-The H-1B visa is generally categorized into three types that are:
+The H-1B visa for Canadian citizens is generally categorized into three types that are:

 • H-1B Specialty Occupations